[Music/Culture] Ennanga Vision

 Albert (the 2nd) provided his striking vocals and unique instrumentation on Ennanga Vision, his native Bugandan sounds were transformed and digitally re-imagined through Hackett's idiosyncratic brand of hypnotising electronic experimentation, infusing crunchy and fizzy polyrhythmic drums loops with bubbling 8-bit bass-line grooves to create a unique form of heavily distorted and electrifying African technicolour dream-pop madness.

-Albert (the 2nd) enlisted the musical contributions of James Ochieng, an old school master of the 1-string Fiddle whose skills are unmatched, and Geoffrey Opinyo Twongweno, a legendary Acholitronix singer and pioneer.
+Albert (the 2nd) enlisted the musical contributions of James Ochieng, an old school master of the 1-string Fiddle whose skills are unmatched, and Geoffrey Opinyo Twongweno, a legendary Acholitronix singing pioneer.
 Jesse got his Owiny Sigoma band member Tom Skinner to play drums.
-All of these exceptionally talented musicians made fantastic contributions to the project.
+All of these talented musicians made fantastic contributions to the project.

-The most outstanding Ugandan musician who was enlisted to contribute on Ennanga Vision was Otim Alpha, the king of Acholitronix, a legendary electro acholi wedding singer and multi-instrumentalist from Northern Uganda.
-Alpha featured vocals on Otim's War and Happy Birthday Wonder (Acholi).
-This was when Jesse and Alpha met for the first time and became friends, a strong creative partnership blossomed and resulted in a second collaboration between the duo years later with METAL PREYERS LP (2020).
+The most outstanding Ugandan musician enlisted to contribute on Ennanga Vision was Otim Alpha, the king of Acholitronix, a legendary electro acholi wedding singer and multi-instrumentalist from Northern Uganda.
+Alpha featured vocals on Otim's War and Happy Birthday Wonder.
+This was when Jesse and Alpha met for the first time and became friends, a strong creative partnership blossomed and resulted in a second collaboration between the duo years later with METAL PREYERS (2020).

 "Otim just rolled up to the studio on the back of a motorbike with his Adungu harp gripped in his hand, not even wrapped up in a case or anything.
 He was dressed in some crazy multicoloured traditional acholi shirts and leather bowling shoes.
 When we first met, he gave me a big hug, we exchanged names and then got straight into the studio, he didn't waste any time in showing us what he was about.
 Otim immediately began radiating a warm and soulful energy, he was this lovable gentle giant, a sensitive musician who sings with an incredible voice and can play the beautiful Adungu harp like a true master, everyone was uplifted by Alpha's presence.
 Within a very short amount of time I knew that Otim was a truly magical person.
 He's so good in the studio, he worked me pretty hard actually!
 We became friend's really quickly and the first song we recorded was "Otim's War" ~ Jesse Hackett

-Including the video for OTIM'S WAR, Jesse and the directors of Nyege Nyege Tapes directed a series of hallucinogenic visuals to accompany the Ennanga Vision album.
-Jesse told me about his experiences trying to manifest these ambitious and enigmatic psychedelic audiovisual explorations with the help of the legendary independent Ugandan film crew, Wakaliwood.
+Including the video for OTIM'S WAR, Jesse and the Nyege Nyege Tapes crew directed a series of hallucinogenic visuals to accompany the Ennanga Vision album.
+Jesse told us about his experiences trying to manifest these ambitious and enigmatic psychedelic audiovisual explorations with the help of the legendary independent Ugandan film crew, Wakaliwood.

 "I was invited to do an artist residency by a group of people based in Kampala who run a film school.
 Having expressed an interest in trying to amass as much visual material as possible to coincide with the Ennanga Vision album release, a hook up with legendary independent film company Wakaliwood was suggested.
 We turned up at their HQ without any real plan for a narrative and were met warmly by film director Isaac Nabwana and his crew.
 This incredible hub of creativity was built up using very little resources - machine guns, masks, a helicopter and bizarre costumes including a size 25 pair of rubber wellies and gas masks....." ~ Jesse Hackett

-The final video and song from the album is a traditional electro acholi style birthday song dedicated to Jesse Hackett's own daughter, Wonder, who had just celebrated her third birthday before Jesse had left London for Kampala.
-As Otim and Jesse started getting to know one another in the Nyege Nyege studios, they started opening up and talking about their children.
-Jesse confessed that he was missing his daughter, so Otim jumped up and decided that they should record and produce a Ugandan birthday song for her!
-This charming video is a bi-lingual love letter from a father to his small daughter.
+The final video and song from the album is a traditional electro acholi style birthday song dedicated to Jesse's daughter, Wonder, who had just celebrated her third birthday before Jesse had left London for Kampala.
+As Otim and Jesse started getting to know one another in the Nyege Nyege studios, they soon opened up and began talking about their children.
+Jesse confessed that he was missing his daughter, so Otim jumped up and decided that they should record a Ugandan birthday song for her!
+This charming video is a bi-lingual love letter from a father to his daughter.

-Please listen to the full Ennanga Vision album!
-To learn more about Albert Ssempeke and traditional Ugandan music, watch this incredible documentary shot in 1995 which chronicles the royal court music of Buganda.
+To learn more about Albert Bissasso Ssempeke (the 1st) and traditional Ugandan music culture, you can watch this incredible documentary shot in 1995 which chronicles the royal court music of Buganda.
 There is so much joy and inspiration to be taken from these African musical masters.

 ~ Psychic Garden